increasinglyunclear/python/video/scene_analysis/README.md

 - Process all images in the test_images directory
 - Generate visualizations in the results directory
 - Save detailed analysis in JSON format

+## Model Architecture

+The pipeline uses an ensemble of two ResNet50 models:
+1. Places365 model - Trained on the full Places365 dataset
+2. Places365-Standard model - A more comprehensive version with additional training data

+The final prediction is obtained by averaging the probabilities from both models, which helps to:
+- Reduce prediction variance
+- Improve accuracy on ambiguous scenes
+- Handle edge cases better

 ## Output Format